gadetmartin/Portfolio/README.md

   *Unity, PicoXR, Physics, 3D sounds*

 - 🎨 [**Interactive Art about Feminism**]()
-  Design of an interactive application that denounces the hatred of women on the internet
+  Design an creation of an interactive application that denounces the hatred of women on the internet
   *Java, Swing, Message app, Exhibition*

 - ⌚ [**NaWatch**]()
   Design of a wearable device to enhance daily user travels
   *Brainstorming, Sketching, Paper prototype video, Scenario*

 - 🌍 [**Tangible Terra**]()